MichaelShaw/tavern/README.md

 Board game engine

 # Santorini
+- Add Playing a game between two adversarial AIs.
+- Paramaterize Evaluator by State (e.g. transposition table)
 - Make heuristics stateful?
 Transposition tables etc.
-- Iterative deepening test harness
+- Iterative deepening test harness.
+Stateful test harness, construct an X with it's persistent state, ask it to run tests on various situations.
 - Add some form of move ordering?
 (Requires quite a few changes)
 - Change Move to be index based for (from) rather than slot based?
 Yes/No?
 Hrm.
 - Add iterative deepening based root move ordering (for alpha beta pruning)